akhettar/apigw-pub/README.md

 ```

 ## AWS IAM
 This tool recommends that the AWS IAM user is created with virtually no permissions at all.
-The only permission given to this user is the ability to assume a role which allows the iam user to publish REST endpoints to API Gateway.
+The only permission given to this user is the ability to assume a role by which the IAM user is permitted to publish REST endpoints to API Gateway.
 Some details can be
 found in [AWS IAM policy do](https://docs.aws.amazon.com/apigateway/latest/developerguide/api-gateway-iam-policy-examples.html)

 ## Authorization schemes